cdklabs/cdk-nag/README.md

 3. [NIST 800-53 rev 4](./RULES.md#nist-800-53-rev-4)
 4. [NIST 800-53 rev 5](./RULES.md#nist-800-53-rev-5)
 5. [PCI DSS 3.2.1](./RULES.md#pci-dss-321)

+[RULES](./RULES.md) also includes a collection of [additional rules](./RULES.md#additional-rules) that are not currently included in any of the pre-built NagPacks, but are still available for inclusion in custom NagPacks.

 Read the [NagPack developer docs](./docs/NagPack.md) if you are interested in creating your own pack.